A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 This whiskey from High Wire Distilling in Charleston, South Carolina is a throwback to the classic, easy-drinking bourbons of yore.
 The grains (heirloom white corn, red winter wheat, malted barley, and Carolina Gold rice bran) are all sourced from southern farms.

 Without the addition of spicy rye, this bourbon is extra mellow, soft, and highly drinkable.

 Tasting Notes:

 The nose is filled with subtle wood smoke, charred oak, and nutty sweetness.
-The first sip is filled with sour cherries, sweet caramel, toasted vanilla beans, and brown sugar.
+The first sip is laden with sour cherries, sweet caramel, toasted vanilla beans, and brown sugar.
 The finish is medium, warm, and ends with a mellow hint of caramelized sugar.

 South Dakota (Badlands Iron Hill Bourbon)